Borderline Personality

 at the "borderline" of psychosis, people

-with BPD suffer from a disorder of emotion
+with BPD suffer from a disorder of

-regulation.
-While less well known than schizophrenia
+emotion regulation.
+While less well

-or bipolar disorder (manic-depressive illness),
+disorder (manic-depressive illness), BPD

-BPD is more common, affecting 2 percent
+is more common, affecting 2 percent of

-of adults, mostly young women.1
+adults, mostly young women.1

-There is a high rate of self-injury without
+There is a high rate of self-injury

-suicide intent, as well as a significant
+without suicide intent, as well as a

-rate of suicide attempts and completed suicide
+significant rate of suicide attempts and

-in severe cases.2,3
+completed suicide in severe cases.2,3

-Patients often need extensive mental health
+Patients often need extensive mental

-services, and account for 20 percent of
+health services, and account for 20

-psychiatric hospitalizations.4
+percent of psychiatric hospitalizations.4

-Yet, with help, many improve over time and
+Yet, with help, many improve over time

-are eventually able to lead productive lives.
+and are eventually able to lead

 Symptoms

-While a person with depression
+While a person with

-or bipolar disorder typically endures the
+depression or bipolar disorder typically

-same mood for weeks, a person with BPD may
+endures the same mood for weeks, a

-experience intense bouts of anger, depression,
+bouts of anger, depression, and anxiety

 These may be associated with episodes of

-impulsive aggression, self-injury, and drug
+impulsive aggression, self-injury, and

-or alcohol abuse.
-Distortions in cognition
+drug or alcohol abuse.
+Distortions in

-in long-term goals, career plans, jobs,
+frequent changes in long-term goals,

-friendships, gender identity, and values.
+identity, and values.
+Sometimes people

-Sometimes people with BPD view themselves
+with BPD view themselves as

-as fundamentally bad, or unworthy.
-They
+fundamentally bad, or unworthy.
+They may

-may feel unfairly misunderstood or mistreated,
+feel unfairly misunderstood or

-bored, empty, and have little idea who they
+mistreated, bored, empty, and have

-with BPD feel isolated and lacking in social
+isolated and lacking in social support,

-support, and may result in frantic efforts
+and may result in frantic efforts to

-to avoid being alone.
+avoid being alone.

 People with BPD often